kamalraj21intel/uwc-docs/docs/_sources/Pages/page_07.rst.txt

 7.6 	KPI App Configuration
 -----------------------------

-Following is a sample configuration file for KPI App.
+Following is a sample configuration file for KPI Application.

 ---